jm1021/churchofjesuschrist/_posts/2024-08-18-repentnace_enmity.md

 ---

-## Summary
+## Summary Topics

-There is a Great Plan, Jesus Christ is our Savior, and there is enmity in the world from the time of Genesis Chapter 3.
+There is a Great Plan, Jesus Christ is our Savior, and there has been enmity in the world since Genesis Chapter 3.

 What is our shield or protection?
-How does the mortal stay away from darkness.
+How does the mortal stay away from darkness?

 ### Stories of Enmity

-Stories and wars of blood, power, teachery, cunning.
-These are stories Faith in Christ and the Enmity of Satan.
+Stories and wars of blood, power, treachery, and cunning.
+These are stories of faith in Christ and the enmity of Satan.

 - Captain Moroni (Faith In Christ)
 Alma 48;17 Yea, verily, verily I say unto you, if all men had been, and were, and ever would be, like unto Moroni, behold, **the very powers of hell would have been shaken** forever; yea, the devil would never have power over the hearts of the children of men.